 The National Declassification Center (NDC)

-The NDC has released a listing of 170 entries that have completed declassification processing between December 7, 2012 and April 24, 2013 and are now available for researcher request.
-This release records from both military and civilian agencies.
+The NDC has released a listing of 102 entriesthat have completed declassification processing between February 9, and June 26, 2015 and are now available for researcher request.
+This release consists of records from both military and civilian agencies.

-(When making a request, please cite the HMS Entry and Series Title.)
+- cite the HMS Entry and Series Title when making a request

 Participate in the NDC Prioritization Plans: